Get Journey Result

 Authentication

-In this page you'll find a detailed documentation about the following models:
+In this page, you'll find detailed documentation about the following models:

 Response Model